exasol/bucketfs-java/doc/system_requirements.md

 `req~tls-support~1`

-BFSJ allows users to access a bucket via an connection encrypted with TLS.
+BFSJ allows users accessing a bucket via a connection encrypted with TLS.

 Rationale: